freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/05-back-end-development-and-apis/mongodb-and-mongoose/delete-one-document-using-model.findbyidandremove.md

 # --description--

-`findByIdAndRemove` e `findOneAndRemove` são como os métodos da atualização anterior.
-Eles passam o documento removido para a db.
-Como de costume, use o argumento da função `personId` como chave de pesquisa.
+`findByIdAndRemove` and `findOneAndRemove` are like the previous update methods.
+They pass the removed document to the db.
+As usual, use the function argument `personId` as the search key.

 # --instructions--